caraya/personal-blog/content/blog/web-components-you-dont-have-to-reinvent-the-wheel.md

 But as I mentioned earlier, we still need to do manual work to make the element accessible.

-We will add more the `tabindex` attribute to the `hello-world` component using the [setAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) method.
+We will add the `tabindex` attribute to the `hello-world` component using the [setAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) method.

 ```js
 connectedCallback() {